 If you struggle with extreme fatigue, dizzy spells, fainting, and notice that your heart seems to beat irregularly, you may have heart rhythm disorders.
 At Central Valley Cardiovascular Center, Ranjit Rajpal, MD, FACP, FACC, specializes in diagnosing abnormal heart rhythms and helping patients receive proper treatment.
 With expert care, many people with arrhythmias lead happy and healthy lives.
-Call the office in Madera, California, or schedule an appointment online today.
+Call the office in Madera, California, or schedule an appointment online today.request an appointment

 Heart rhythm disorders commonly occur when there are electrical disturbances to your heart’s sinus node, which is your heart’s natural pacemaker.
 You may also experience rhythm disorders, or arrhythmias, if there are structural issues with your heart or changes in oxygen supply, such as during a heart attack.

 An arrhythmia varies from the regular beat of a healthy heart.
 A typical adult has about 80 heartbeats a minute, though a range of about 60-100 beats a minute can be your baseline.
 If your heart beats much slower, faster, or is irregular, you may have an abnormal heartbeat.

 Abnormal heart rhythms can signal heart problems, which could be dangerous in some instances.
 However, having an abnormal heart rhythm doesn’t always mean you have a heart condition that needs treatment.

 If you think you have a heart rhythm disorder, the expert cardiologists at Central Valley Cardiovascular Center can help aid in your diagnosis while offering the highest-quality care.